 Portfolio Study Team

-As a mental health nurse I worked on our wards for 20 years before moving into clinical research 5 years ago.
+As a mental health nurse I worked on our wards for 20 years before moving into clinical research five years ago.
 I’ve been clinical lead for Schwartz since 2012.
-My interests include staff wellbeing, compassion & mental health research.
+My interests include staff wellbeing, compassion and mental health research.

-Mental Health Nurse for 18 years, 6 years of which have been spent in research.
-Special Interests in Older People and Dementia
+Mental Health Nurse for 18 years, six years of which have been spent in research.
+Special interests in Older People and Dementia.

 Clinical Studies Assistant

-Mental health nurse for 37yrs, having spent 16yrs on our low secure facility, 15yrs as a CPN, mainly working within Assertive Outreach Teams before becoming a Research Nurse for the past 6yrs.
-My main interest remains with younger adults / psychosis but it has been nice reconnecting with older adults again.
+Mental health nurse for 37 years, having spent 16 years on our low secure facility, 15 years as a CPN, mainly working within Assertive Outreach Teams before becoming a Research Nurse for the past six years.
+My main interest remains with younger adults and psychosis but it has been nice reconnecting with older adults again.

-Mental Health Nurse for 18 years, having previously worked in an older adult day hospital and Memory Assessment Service I moved to research 5 years ago.
+Mental Health Nurse for 18 years, having previously worked in an older adult day hospital and Memory Assessment Service.
+I moved to research five years ago.
 Areas of interest are Older Adults and Dementia.

-Mental Health Nurse on Adult Acute wards for 7 years followed by 18 years on electronic health records projects.
+Mental Health Nurse on Adult Acute wards for seven years followed by 18 years on electronic health records projects.
 Joined Research Team in February 2018.